 KATE KYUNGHEE KIM

 Soprano KATE KYUNGHEE KIM has delighted audiences with her concert and operatic performances throughout Europe, Asia, Latin America and the United States.
-Engagements this season include solo recitals in Atlanta, Connecticut and two series in New York.
-Recent performances: a solo recital at the Opera America National Opera Center in New York; soloist in Mozart’s Exultate, jubilate with Bergen Symphony Orchestra; Saint-Saëns’ Oratorio de Noël with Central Park West Presbyterian Church in New York; World Premiere Contemporary Music at Symphony Space in New York; appearances with Voce con Trio in New Jersey and Pennsylvania.
-Other appearances: soloist with Concierto Sinfonia de Gala in Lima, Peru; additional concerts in Mexico and New York; soloist in Bach’s Mass in B Minor with St. George Episcopal in Newburgh, NY.
+Engagements for 2020-21: a Gala Concert and a virtual video concert sponsored by the Giulio Gari Foundation; a Virtual Music Salon at the Waterfall Gallery in New York, in collaboration with the Korea Music Foundation; a virtual video concert at the San Clemente Palace in Venice, Italy, as part of the Venice Architecture Biennale; and a solo recital at the Carnegie Music Series in Nyack, New York.
+Other recent performances: a solo recital at the Opera America National Opera Center in New York; soloist in Mozart’s Exultate, jubilate with Bergen Symphony Orchestra; Saint-Saëns’ Oratorio de Noël with Central Park West Presbyterian Church in New York; World Premiere Contemporary Music at Symphony Space in New York; appearances with Voce con Trio in New Jersey and Pennsylvania.
+She has also appeared as soloist with Concierto Sinfonia de Gala in Lima, Peru; sang additional concerts in Mexico and New York; soloist in Bach’s Mass in B Minor with St. George Episcopal in Newburgh, NY.
 Ms. Kim made her professional recital debut in her native Seoul, Korea, followed by a European debut in Vienna with the Richard Wagner Opera Society.
 She has appeared many times in China, where one of her performances was the first professional Western recital ever presented in the Hunan province.